What Not to Buy on Black Friday 2018

 - Simple LED display

 Buying an activity tracker is a smart move, but look outside of Fitbit for more bang for your buck.
-A mainstream Fitbit Flex 2 costs $100 and offers very basic functionality.
-Pay a little more for something more versatile that can run apps, like an Apple Watch 1st Gen 2015 for $199 (or find it refurbished for $150).
-Another option for Android users is the Samsung Gear S2 with 4G, available for only $130.
+A mainstream Fitbit Flex 2 costs $60 and offers very basic functionality.
+Pay a little more for something more versatile that can run apps, like an Apple Watch 2nd Gen for $149 Refurbished.
+Another option for Android users is the Samsung Gear S3.

 - Xbox One S Console